 In all domains of competition – from business to sports to war – radical changes and breakthroughs follow a similar pattern.
 By understanding and recognizing this pattern, you can outthink your competition and create your own revolution:

-In the book, Krippendorff also outlines 9 important global trends that are shaping our world, such as the acceleration of business and competitive cycles, dis-aggregation, self-organization of citizens and customers etc. (you can get a summary of these 9 trends in our full 16-page summary).
+In the book, Krippendorff also outlines 9 important global trends that are shaping our world, such as the acceleration of business and competitive cycles, dis-aggregation, self-organization of citizens and customers etc. You can get more information on these 9 trends from our full 16-page Outthink the Competition summary.
 These are critical developments which any successful company must watch and leverage.

 The Outthinker’s Playbook

 A playbook is a term commonly used in sports to describe a collection of tested strategies that are known to work.
 Most businesses also have the own playbooks, even if they are unconscious ones.
 The rules are changing and you need a new playbook to succeed.
 Krippendorff zooms into 5 playbook strategies in detail.